mashtullah/cropshot/README.md

 Clone the repository:

-    git clone git@github.com:mapbox/docshot.git
+    git clone git@github.com:mashtullah/cropshot.git

 Open Chrome settings, browse to "Extensions", make sure the "Developer mode" checkbox is selected, and select "Load unpacked extension":

 ![Load extension](http://i.imgur.com/v69GizR.png)

-Browse to the `docshot` cloned repository directory and select it to add the link to Chrome's main toolbar.
+Browse to the `cropshot` cloned repository directory and select it to add the link to Chrome's main toolbar.